-"We have a pretty open policy where you can take those days off and not put other people at risk.
+We have a pretty open policy where you can take those days off and not put other people at risk.
 By doing stuff like that, you allow people to be more responsible.
-They are going to act on the side of caution, which is ultimately better for the organization."
+They are going to act on the side of caution, which is ultimately better for the organization.

 Wellness isn't just about physical health either.
-Make sure the team isn't saddled with assignments that keep them from occasionally unplugging from work.
+Make sure the team isn't saddled with assignments keeping them from occasionally unplugging from work.
 That recuperative time is crucial to their performance, their stress levels, and ultimately their retention.
 In the same interview, Milbank shared some more great advice on this topic as well:

-"If you're creating an environment where someone is never able to go home and relax -- where they work all sorts of crazy hours -- the other people in their lives are going to be unhappy."
+If you're creating an environment where someone is never able to go home and relax—where they work all sorts of crazy hours—the other people in their lives are going to be unhappy.

-Looking out for the health of your team isn't just valuable as an expression of employee appreciation, it has clear bottom line benefits.
+Looking out for the health of your team isn't just valuable as an expression of employee appreciation, it has clear bottom-line benefits.

-Putting it all Together
+Putting it all together

 When I Work's Rob Wormley shared how he and the When I Work team expertly combine several of these techniques into one cohesive strategy:

 Third, we plan fun monthly and quarterly company and team outings in an effort to thank our employees for their hard work.
-Finally, we stock our kitchen with free food and drinks to keep employees energized and happy throughout the day."
+Finally, we stock our kitchen with free food and drinks to keep employees energized and happy throughout the day.